Automaker-Unofficial/AutoMaker/README.md

 ### Installation

-Instalator building is not automated yet.
-To install an opensource version of Automaker istall an official one that can be downloaded [here](https://cel-robox.com/downloads) and then replace files in instalation folder of Automaker with files from releases page of this repo. [releases](https://github.com/Automaker-Unofficial/AutoMaker/releases)
+The installation building is not automated yet.
+To install an open-source version of Automaker install an official one that can be downloaded [here](https://cel-robox.com/downloads) and then replace files in the installation folder of Automaker with files from the releases page of this repo. [releases](https://github.com/Automaker-Unofficial/AutoMaker/releases)